Liberals Plan to Prevail in Populist Era

 In fact, Matt Warner, chief operating officer of the Atlas Network, noted that using the inclusive language often associated with the left was more than fine with him.
 He wanted to make clear that a liberal economy was to the benefit of the poor and wealthy alike, just not to the recipients of state-granted privileges.

 Dora de Ampuero of the Ecuadorian Institute for Political Economy (IEEP) in Guayaquil, famous for successful dollarization advocacy, lamented the difficult times for free-market think tanks in Latin America.
-She shared that an environment of widespread cronyism means few people are in a position to support think tanks.
+She shared that an environment of widespread cronyism means few people are in a position to donate.

 While she and colleagues focus on long-term growth and prosperity from a “super limited government,” prospective donors fear reprisal from incumbent state officials, including the loss of contracts and holdups in trade approvals.
 She understands that entrepreneurs will seek profitability within the prevailing framework, and often that leads them to maintain low profiles and to distance themselves from advocacy, so she appreciates what support she does get.